 To safely remove a water stain;

 - Use baking soda.
-Mix one tablespoon of baking soda with one tablespoon of water to form a paste.
+Mix one tablespoon of baking soda with one table of water to form a paste.

 - Gently rub the water stain until it is removed using a clean cloth or rag.
 Do not rub roughly to avoid making a permanent mark on the surface.